Ohio Tax Penalty and Interest Calculator

 Review Installment Plan Options

 An installment plan may provide a manageable way to address the balance when full payment is not possible.
 The Ohio Department of Taxation and the Ohio Attorney General may handle payment arrangements differently depending on the stage of the account.
-Before setting expectations, you should confirm which agency currently controls the debt and what monthly payment options may apply.
+Taxpayers may also be able to manage estimated taxes or set up electronic funds transfer payments through OH|TAX eServices.
+Before setting expectations, confirm which agency currently controls the debt and what monthly payment options may apply.

 04